SMTG-Bham/surfaxe/README.md

 Unit tests are in the `tests` directory and can be run from the top directory using `pytest`.
 Please run these tests whenever submitting bug fix pull requests and include new tests for new features as appropriate.

-We also use CI testing on [travis](https://travis-ci.com/github/SMTG-UCL/surfaxe).
+We also use CI build and testing using [GitHub Actions](https://github.com/SMTG-UCL/surfaxe/actions).

 ## License and how to cite